matsavage/paramiko-ssh-mock/README.md

-# ParamikoMock
+# 🚀 ParamikoMock

 ParamikoMock is a Python library for mocking the `paramiko` SSH client for testing purposes.
 It allows you to define responses for specific SSH commands and hosts, making it easier to test code that interacts with remote servers via SSH.

+## Version 1.0.0

+We are excited to announce that ParamikoMock has reached version 1.0.0! 🎉

 ## Installation